-DiggingPosted By: rocket veg Category: Growing Veg, Seasonal Tips
+DiggingPosted By: rocket veg Category: Compost, Growing Veg, Seasonal Advice

 Like all keen gardeners, I can’t wait to get going again and make a start with this year’s sowing, growing and harvesting.
 I’m an impatient gardener who finds this time of year frustrating as there is little to do on my allotment, other than tidy the shed and dig a bean trench (both done) and carry out any running repairs when the winter weather has done its worst to my fruit cage and displaced the covering over various beds.
 Rain and snow also do their best to hold things up on the gardening front…